zushenyan/HTML5-TicTacToe/README.md

 download this repository in whatever ways you want and open index.html to start playing.

 ## Change Log
+* v1.2 (2013/2/18)
+	* fix the bug sound won't play on IE on placing the chess.
 * v1.15 (2013/2/17)
 	* doing nothing, steady build.
 * v1.1 (2013/2/16)